If you received a phone call or written correspondence from EOS CCA, it is a legitimate collection agency.

 We touched on this strategy earlier, but it requires a deeper discussion.

-If EOS CCA can’t verify the debt or provide full details of the obligation, you can demand they remove it from your credit reports and stop pursuing you for payment of the debt.
+If EOS CCA can’t verify the debt or provide full details of the obligation, you can demand they remove it from your credit reports.

 Legally, that’s what EOS CCA is supposed to do.
 If they don’t, you can send a copy of the partially completed debt validation letter—or your own letter explaining that EOS CCA failed to provide debt validation—to the three credit bureaus.